datngu/sarek_offline/README_old.md

-For external users, you need to change the `profile` section and `params` section in `offline_hg38_template.config` to fit your environment.
-Always check the generated config file for correct paths.
+For external users, you need to change the `profile` section and params section in `offline_hg38_template.config` to fit your environment.